dadhi/FastExpressionCompiler/README.md

     var x = expr.CompileFast()(new B());
 ```

-## State

-Originally the project is part of [DryIoc],
-then split for more general adoption.

-Some users: [Marten], [Rebus], [ExpressionToCodeLib], [StructureMap], [Lamar]

-What is supported:

-- Manually created or hoisted lambda expressions with closure
-- Nested lambdas
-- Constructor and method calls, lambda invocation
-- Property and member access
-- Equality and `?:`, `??`, `?.` operators
-- Expression.Assign, Block and TryCatch
-- Ariphmetic operators

-Complete list of supported expression types may be found in this [switch](https://github.com/dadhi/FastExpressionCompiler/blob/95ff639f19aedc729eb2b77f514b35d2f3995205/src/FastExpressionCompiler/FastExpressionCompiler.cs#L1250)

-__Note:__ If the currently not supported expressions may be wrapped in a method or property, then it will make them supported.

-## How
+## Implementation

-The idea is to provide fast compilation of selected/supported expression types,
+The idea is to provide fast compilation for selected (aka supported) expression types,
-and fall back to normal `Expression.Compile()` for the not (yet) supported types.
+and fallback to system `Expression.Compile()` for the not (yet) supported types.

 Compilation is done by visiting expression nodes and __emitting the IL__.
-The supporting code preserved as minimalistic as possible for perf.
+The supporting code preserved as minimalistic as possible for performance.

 Expression is visited in two rounds: